ShaneKosieradzki/ShaneKosieradzki.github.io/projects/fmu.md

 To achieve this the following architecture was used: a `duffing.fmu` was created to capture the system dynamics taking as input \\( x\_k \\), \\( x\_k^3 \\), \\( \dot{x}\_k \\) , \\( F = \cos(\omega t) \\) and computing \\( x\_{k+1} \\) and \\( \dot{x}\_{k+1} \\) via Euler's Method.

 The dynamics calculations themselves were written against an external interface which makes calls to the shared object named `cipher.dll` on windows and `cipher.so` on linux.
-The shared object contains all the cryptographic methods expected from an homomorphic cipher i.e. encrypt, decrypt, encrypted add, and encrypted multiply.
+The shared object contains the encrypted field operations expected from an homomorphic cipher--i.e. encrypted add and encrypted multiply--as well as encrypt and decrypt methods.

 {% include figure
     popup=true